SomeWeekendReading/someweekendreading.github.io/_posts/2026-06-24-french-bakery-climate-change.md

 present, _you will drown:_
 - The temperature can be as high as 58&deg;C = 136&deg;F.  That's obviously a problem, right there.
 - The humidity is around 90% &ndash; 99%.
-Obviously _another_ problem, but&hellip;
+Obviously _another_ problem, being firmly in the "Unsurvivable Zone" in the figure above.
+It _could_ kill you with heat shock, but&hellip;

-That's firmly in the "Unsurvivable Zone".
-Yes, it could kill you via heat shock, but mostly you're gonna drown: your lungs are quite cool compared to the cave air, so the humidity condenses in your lungs, which then fill with hot water.
+- Mostly you're gonna drown.
+Your lungs are quite cool compared to the cave air (by about 20&deg;C), so the humidity condenses in your lungs (like water beads up on a glass of cold drink in humid summer).
+Your lungs then fill with hot water.
 Nothing good comes of a lungful of water, whatever the temperature.

 Using refrigerated suits containing large ice packs and cold breathing gear can extend your survival time&hellip; to about 30 minutes.